Incremental Queries

 - Each triple incurs an extra variant, so highly selective constraints keep incremental evaluation efficient.

-- Delta sets that grow unboundedly lose their advantage.
+- Changed sets that grow unboundedly lose their advantage.
 Regularly draining or compacting the changeset keeps semi-naive evaluation responsive.